gabrieltempass/abtester/templates/calculations/mean_signif_t.md

 t = {{ s.tstat|prettify_number(4, thousand_separator="") }}
 $$

-Once the test statistic is known, it can be used to find the p value.
+Once the test statistic is known, it can be used to find the p-value.
 Through the probability density function (PDF) of the Student's t distribution, given by:

 $$
 f(x,\nu) = \frac{\Gamma(\frac{\nu + 1}{2})}{\sqrt{\pi \nu} \; \Gamma(\frac{\nu}{2})}\bigg(1 + \frac{x^2}{\nu}\bigg)^{- \frac{(\nu + 1)}{2}}